hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 ## My alternative ending

-And this is how I imagine the final encounter.
-Once Roland reaches the Dark Tower.
-I put special atention to the opening line.
+Once Roland reaches the Dark Tower, this is how I imagine the final encounter.
+I put special atention to the opening line:

 *Alone he was when he started his journey, and alone is how Roland reaches the Dark Tower.*

-The Tower is the aphoteosis of all towers.
-Black of course.
-The stones have cracks, and in between each huge stone he notices something dense fluid.
+The Tower is the apotheosis of all towers.
+It seems to be a monolith, sculpted from a single huge stone.
+Black, of course.
+It is cracked, and some sort of dense fluid comes out of the cracks.
 Blood of course.
-The Tower is bleading, and that blood feeds the surrounding fields of roses through its roots.
-The Tower is alive, but in agony.
+The Tower is bleeding.
+That blood feeds the surrounding fields of roses.
+The Tower is alive, but in agony, it's roots are drying up.

 The entrance is a huge ghostwood door and depicts all the twelve guardians of the beam engraved on it.

 Roland knows what to do.
 Leaves Talitha's cross in the floor and blows Cuthbert's horn to open it.
-And it opens, of course.
+The crows resting on the top of the tower take flight, scared by it's loud and deep sound.
+And the door opens, of course.

 The inside is void.
 There are no windows and no decorations on the walls.
 Only spiraling steps.
 A hundred?
 Or a thouthand maybe?
 He begins to climb.